Okanagan School of Natural Hoof Care

 #horsesofoksnhc

-Here at OKSNHC we currently have 11 of our own equines and 6 boarded equines.
 All of the animals in our care are barefoot or transitioning to be barefoot.
-Some are rehab cases; some are riding horses, and some are just companion animals.
+Some are rehab cases; some are riding horses, and some are just here to live out their days.
 All of them have come into our lives for a purpose and they are instrumental in helping us to teach students both how to trim and how to connect with horses on a deeper level.
-We also teach a youth horsemanship program that allows youth to explore groundwork, liberty training and riding.
-Some of our older horses excel in this youth program as it has given them a new purpose in life.

 Legend

-Legend is a 23 year old Arabian gelding who started his life off in the show world.
+Legend is a 26 year old Arabian gelding who started his life off in the show world.
 We bought him as a riding horse when he was 14 years old.
 He has been barefoot since we have owned him and he is mostly retired from riding now.
 He is known as Mr. Personality around here and being that he was left as a stallion a little later then most he is not short on attitude.
 Legend is very personable and loves attention.
 He is high up in the herd pecking order and is not afraid to push the others around.
 Anytime we bring a new horse into the herd it's Legend that they have to win over before the herd will accept them.
+He is the king of Liberty and loves to rear on command, perform his Spanish walk and prance around like the superstar that he is.

 Picture